opasche/EQRN/README.md

 can help authorities to manage flooding more effectively and to minimize their disastrous impacts through early warning systems.

-## Basic Usage Example for Exchangeable Data
+## Basic usage example for exchangeable data

-The example below shows in three simple steps how to fit the EQRN model and predict extreme conditional quantiles and other metrics on new test data.
+The minimal example below illustrates, in three simple steps, how to use the package functions to fit the EQRN model and predict extreme conditional quantiles and other metrics on new test data.
 In this example, a toy i.i.d. dataset is used.

 ### 0. Generate a toy dataset